Indexer from scratch

 Install the packages:

-npm i dotenv typeorm @subsquid/evm-processor @subsquid/typeorm-store @subsquid/typeorm-migration @subsquid/graphql-server @subsquid/evm-abi
+npm i dotenv typeorm @subsquid/evm-processor @subsquid/typeorm-store @subsquid/typeorm-migration @subsquid/graphql-server @subsquid/evm-abinpm i typescript @subsquid/typeorm-codegen @subsquid/evm-typegen --save-dev -

 Add a minimal